Dhwani20/Software-Dev-Team-Project/README.md

 Using new programming languages
 No prior experience working with the people on the team

-Mitigation strategy for dealing with the risk
+Mitigation strategy for dealing with the risk: This can be dealt with by creating a timeline and updating it at each milestone as well working together in order to gain experience with working in a team and with different programming languages.

 List of requirements: for the project